dimamedia/arduino_beeper_music/README.md

 ![Note example](https://raw.githubusercontent.com/dimamedia/arduino_beeper_music/master/Notation%20example.png)

 You see in the notes that there the tempo of the 1/4-note is 240 BPM.
 Also numerical annotation above each note is the same as in the array above.
+Also eghth rests are shown in the notes as zeroes in the array.

 At the end of the array there is a end mark _100_.
 The program needs it to detect the end of the array and to start from the beginning.